hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 record Label(@NonNull String key, @NonNull String value) {}
 ```

-The `Metric` interface will be extended by several methpds that allow to define label values to a metric:
+The `Metric` interface will be extended by several methods that allow to define label values to a metric:

 ```java
 interface Metric {